 JH: Anytime I can make a rider better than they were when they started working with me is a great feeling.
 Whether it be a street rider just starting out on their bike or an AMA Superbike rider, I feel excited making either of them better.

 How To Contact JPH Suspension

 JPH Suspension is a full service suspension shop that works on both dirt and street bikes and does everything from basic adjustments to aftermarket and custom revalve work.

 They are located in San Jose and operate by appointment Monday through Friday and some weekends.
-Most weekends you will find Jason and JPH at Zoom Zoom Track Days and Pacific Track Time track days (click here for a complete, printable list of 2014 track days).
+Most weekends you will find Jason and JPH at Zoom Zoom Track Days and Pacific Track Time track days.
 You will also find them at many District 36 dirt races, AFM and AMA road races, and various other events throughout the year, including Road Rider events.

 Call JPH at (406) 370-4128, email at firstname.lastname@example.org or visit their Facebook page HERE.